Bluff-to-Value Ratio

 How to calculate the ratio from bet size

-Using the ratio specifically on the river
+Using the ratio on the river

 Adjusting your ratio for different bet sizes